oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 ### Test bench utilities

 In this design, pipes are used to transfer data between kernels, and between the design and the testbench (host code).
-An aggregate type (`fpga_tools::DataBundle`) is used to allow multiple pixels to transfer in one clock cycle.
+An aggregate type (`std::array`) is used to allow multiple pixels to transfer in one clock cycle.
 To help with this, this reference design uses the `WriteFrameToPipe()` and `ReadFrameFromPipe()` functions, which are defined in `include/vvp_stream_adapters.hpp`.

 `WriteFrameToPipe()` writes the contents of an array of pixels *into* a SYCL pipe that can be consumed by a oneAPI kernel.
 It detects the parameterization of the aggregate type used by the pipe, and groups pixels together accordingly.
 It also generates start-of-packet and end-of-packet sideband signals like a VVP FPGA IP would, so you can test that your IP can interface with other IPs that use the VVP standard.